Special Effects Makeup Courses (SFX) and Training For Film and TV

 - Develop good, confident presentation skills.

-You’ll find lots of colleges promoting special effects make-up courses and certainly they’ll give you a good idea of what’s involved.
+You’ll find lots of colleges, universities and schools promoting special effects make up courses and certainly, they’ll give you a good idea of what’s involved.
 But you’ll not receive the comprehensive training offered by Brushstroke.
-When you are starting out on your career, the film and TV industry want multi-skilled make-up and hair artists.
+When you are starting out on your career, the film and TV industry want multi-skilled makeup and hair artists.
 That’s what we offer at Brushstroke.
-Then, if you want to specialise in SFX and prosthetics make-up, you’ll have all the training and background you need to make a go of it.
+Then, if you want to specialise in SFX and prosthetics makeup, you’ll have all the training and background you need to make a go of it.

 We have some renowned special effects make-up artist tutors working a Brushstroke – Barney Nikolic (Penny Dreadful, Harry Potter) and Catrin Thomas (Guardians of the Galaxy, Mary Poppins).